 Client Counseling Competition

-Each year, the Office of Student Affairs hosts the American Bar Association Law Student Division Client Counseling Competition.
+Each year, the Office of Student Life hosts the American Bar Association Law Student Division Client Counseling Competition.
 This competition helps students develop interviewing, planning, and analytical skills necessary to the lawyer-client relationship by simulating a law office consultation in which law students, acting as attorneys, conduct interviews with people playing the roles of clients and then explain how they would proceed further in the hypothetical situations.